gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Hence, many common beginners’ shoe models look somewhat similar:
 They have no downturn, low asymmetry, low tensioning, a toebox accomodating toes laying flat instead of being all the way crimped up, stiff full-length midsoles and thick outsoles of lower-performance rubber.
 And that’s not a bad design direction.
-It makes the shoe less demanding to fit, supportive enough to not put a lot of strain on your feet, and it can leave a lot of dark rubber streaks on the wall without wearing through the sole.
+It makes the shoe less demanding to fit, generally feel less uncomfortable, supportive enough to not put a lot of strain on your feet, and it can leave a lot of dark rubber streaks on the wall without wearing through the sole.
+Coincidentally, all of these also tend to make a shoe less expensive to manufacture and therefore, its price tag stays lower as well.

 However, that isn’t unavoidably the only way a shoe for a beginner has to look.
 There is a long argument whether it is worth to buy a beginners’ shoe, only to buy a more bouldering-specific moderately aggressive shoe a short time later.
 A counterpoint to that argument is that many shoes marketed at intermediate climbers don’t present a big enough step up in quality to justify how much closer to the uppermost price tier they are.

-Be all that as it may, here is one line of argument some shoe manufacturers have been following:
+Be all that as it may, here is one more line of argument some shoe manufacturers have been following:
 Compared to climbing on rock, indoor climbing has larger and more positive footholds.
 And in the times of competition climbing and the Olympics, indoor climbing has morphed into a distinct discipline from being a mere training grounds for the great outdoors.
 Modern gym climbing features walking with aggressive smears on big volumes, and even the lower grades come with formerly high level techniques like toe- and heelhooks in steep overhangs.
-Meanwhile, the classic beginners’ shoe outlined above is still modeled after the demands of the outdoor climbs a beginner might face – smaller footholds on vertical walls.
+Meanwhile, the classic beginners’ shoe outlined above is still modeled after the demands of the outdoor climbs a beginner might face – smaller footholds on sustained vertical walls.
 According to that logic, a beginner gym climber would get more use out of a softer shoe with a more ‘bouldery’ feature set, as long as it isn’t so aggressive that it demands a very cramped fit.

 ### What Does Fit Really Mean?